-I bike, backpack, play jazz and polo, read, practice yoga, ride horses and motorcycles, and garden on my roof.
-I usually have a creative project or twoin the works.
+I play jazz and polo, read, ride horses and motorcycles, bike, backpack and garden on my roof.
+There is usually have a creative project or two in the works.
 I keep up on current events in a serious way, bordering on obsessive.
 Near warm water, I dive.
 Near cold water, ski.
 I think about returning to a few old hobbies, such as sculpting, but not just yet.
 My preference is old-school figurative, though I did weld a bit on the metal figures in the photos, which were originally exhibited, temporarily, in a dramatic desert environment.

 I have great friends, many of whom I've known for a very long time.
 I believe that chivalry is not dead, loyalty is not out of style and in leaving the world better than we found it.
 Give me interesting thoughts, a perfect line, the right touch, the one true note.
 Snuggling is good, too.

 Things I'd like to practice/improve these days: music, Spanish, French, archery, and enough soccer skills to join a pickup game.